jsam/datagears/README.md

 # datagears

-Is an event-driven execution engine for machine learning and plain Python models.
+Is an runtime for machine learning models and plain Python computations.
 It's designed to run with a low memory footprint and latency, while providing all the benefits of using computational graphs and lambda functions.

 # Getting started